WBBSE Class 10 Life Science Chapter 1 Control And Co-Ordination In Living Organisms Long Answer Questions

 (2) Function It helps in the development of female sex organs and the growth of mammary glands.

-Haarmetropia ithe the s the defect of eye in which the person cannot see nearby objects. clearly but the distant vision is clear.
+Haarmetropia ithe the s a defect of the eye ithe n which the person cannot see nearby objects. clearly but the distant vision is clear.
 It can be corrected by using a convex lens.
 The vision in which both eyes participate in viewing an object is called binocular vision, e.g. in man.

 Question 83.
-Mention the place of secretion and function of Auxin, ACTH and Adrenaline hormone.
+Mention the place of secretion and function of Auxin, ACTHand, and Adrenaline hormone.
 What is myopia and how can it be corrected?

 WBBSE Class 10 Life Science Chapter 1 Control And Co-Ordination In Living Organisms Long Answer Questions The function Of Auxin Acth And Adrenaline Hormone